 As Finance Officer, Pauline oversees all areas of finance including: payroll, accounts payable and receivables, cash management, general ledger, banking and reconciliations.
 Pauline assists Management prepare budgets and is responsible for preparing the financial aspects of funding body reports.

-Elly is a community music making enthusiast.
-With a passion for creating connections and opportunities for people to be heard, Elly has worked in a variety of roles including coordinating arts and health projects, supporting young people to develop social action projects and empowering young people with an Out-of-Home Care experience to advocate for their rights and create positive systemic change.
+Since 2012, Elly has worked in a variety of project coordination and facilitation roles in the arts and community sectors including supporting young people to develop social action projects to advocate for their rights and create positive systemic change.

 Poppy van Oorde-Grainger